Conservative, density-based smoothed particle hydrodynamics with improved partition of the unity and better estimation of gradients: ISPH equations

 \section{ISPH equations}

-Here we summarize the set of ISPH equations used to compute the 3D tests on the following section.
-We provide the details of the procedure used to build these equations in \ref{sec:Appendix}. \begin{itemize} \item Density equation:
+Here, we summarize the set of ISPH equations used to compute the 3D tests on the following section.
+We provide two sets of momentum and energy equations, one corresponding to a "standard" of generally used VEs (i.e., $X_a=m_a$) and another one to our suggested VEs, which are the equations used to perform the comparisons in the tests of Sect.~\ref{sec:dynamic}.
+We also provide the details of the procedure used to build these equations in Appendix~\ref{sec:Appendix}.